 of the heaven that saints and poets have imagined." - Bertrand Russell.

 In May 2011, gay Iraq veteran and then-Capt.
 Stephen Hill, who was infamously booed by audience members during a Republican presidential candidates debate, and his partner Josh Snyder chose to be legally married next to Leonard's gravesite to honor his having begun the first organized fight against the military ban.
-Ohio, where they make their home, has legally recognized their joining their last names as Snyder-Hill.
+Ohio, where they make their home and are leaders in the fight for state marriage equality, has legally recognized their joining their last names as Snyder-Hill.
 Click on the photo for an interview in which they talk about that and their participation in a lawsuit to secure gay military couples equal benefits.
 A longer video interview, including their account of their experiences at his gravesite, is here.
+They have purchased the plot next to Leonard for their own final resting place someday.

 “I believe that we must be the same activists in our deaths